India state polls test Modi popularity after currency chaos

 NEW DELHI (AP) — Nearly three years ago, Indian Prime Minister Narendra Modi won a sweeping national election victory with promises to develop the economy and root out corruption.
 But with a series of key state elections beginning Saturday, Modi’s popularity — and his surprise currency decree that sparked months of financial uproar — is about to be tested.

-India is just emerging from the fallout of a November decision that withdrew India’s two largest currency notes from circulation and caused weeks of chaos as people waited to get their money back in new bills.
+India is just emerging from the fallout of the November decision, which withdrew India’s two-largest currency notes from circulation and caused weeks of chaos as people waited to get their money back in new bills.

 While the five state elections will not decide whether Modi remains in office, a loss would be seen as a serious blow to his political image.
-Most important is the northern state of Uttar Pradesh, whose immense population of 204 million means state elections often help shape the national political agenda.
+Most important is northern Uttar Pradesh state, whose immense population of 204 million people means state elections often help shape the national political agenda.

 “In these elections, Uttar Pradesh is the real biggie,” said Ajoy Bose, a political analyst in New Delhi.